sockjs/sockjs-client/README.md

     make test

-This command runs script from 'tests/server.js' which starts two web servers.
-First listens on http://127.0.0.1:8000/ and serves static files for qunit tests.
-Second runs on port 9999 and is a simple SockJS server.
+This command runs script 'tests/server.js' which starts a web server that listens on http://127.0.0.1:8000/ .
+It serves static QUnit files and serves a simple SockJS.

 To run QUnit tests simply point your browser to http://127.0.0.1:8000/.